Proposed annexation of Santo Domingo

-The annexation treaty failed because there was little support for it outside Grant's circle.
+The treaty ultimately failed to reach the two-thirds vote needed under the Treaty Clause (the vote was a tie).
+In order to vindicate the failed treaty annexation, Grant sent a committee, authorized by the United States Congress and including African American abolitionist Frederick Douglass, that investigated and produced a report favorable to annexation of the Dominican Republic into the United States.
+However, the annexation treaty ultimately failed because there was little support for it outside Grant's circle.
 The defeat of the treaty in the Senate directly contributed to the division of the Republican party into two opposing factions during the presidential election of 1872: the Radical Republicans (composed of Grant and his loyalists) and the Liberal Republicans (composed of Schurz, Sumner, Horace Greeley as presidential candidate, and other opponents of Grant).